tejasurya/tejasurya/README.md

 ### Hi there 👋 I'm Teja Surya
-I'm a Data Science enthusiast .
+I'm a Data Scientist .
 I'm a 3X Kaggle Expert .
 Love to collect and work around the data by analysing it.
 I like to learn new tech and business around it.

 - 🌱 I’m currently reading about MLOps, LLM, LLMOps etc.
 - 👯 I’m looking to collaborate and solve business problems on tabular data using Machine Learning algo's and some NLP/LLM projects.